- Conductor: Allen Probus

 - Theory - Campers are divided into four different theory classes based on a placement test.
 The classes are tailored to students' individual needs with emphasis ranging from scales and key signatures to chordal analysis.

-- Choir – In addition to studying their musical instruments, campers also have a brief opportunity to develop their voice by singing together to the Lord (Psalm 96:1).
+- Choir - In addition to studying their musical instruments, campers also have a brief opportunity to develop their voices by singing together (Psalm 96:1).

 - Masterclasses - After the normal schedule on Thursday, faculty members offer one on one lessons for violin, viola, cello, and piano.
 Students can participate by taking a lesson on an instrument of their choice or by observing their peers' lessons.